|Monroe County Community College|

 "He was also widely admired; when he spoke, everyone listened.
 This was not necessarily remarkable— if you’re at the top of the military hierarchy, people are supposed to listen to you.
 But in the case of this commander, people respected not just his formal authority, but also the way he led: by supporting his employees’ efforts to take the initiative.
 He gave subordinates input into key decisions, implementing the ideas that made sense, while making it clear that he had the final authority.
 He wasn’t concerned with getting credit or even with being in charge; he simply assigned work to those who could perform it best.
 This meant delegating some of his most interesting, meaningful, and important tasks— work that other leaders would have kept for themselves."
 (Cain, 55-56)

 Pastoral leaders need to know when to help, and when not to help; to know when to be with others, when to be without others.
-In leadership there is a ministry of presence, and a ministry of absence.
+In effective leadership there is a ministry of presence, and a ministry of absence.

 Pastoral leaders must allow more qualified people to lead areas of ministry, and get out of their way.